A page on your website that has no way to lead to other pages is like a staircase that goes nowhere or a fake door that opens up to a wall.

 Content takes a lot of time to make and even more time to start generating traffic and ROI.
 There’s nothing more wasteful or frustrating than a page on your website that’s just sitting there, useless, with no way for users to go to other places on your website and move forward down the funnel.

 A few orphan pages on their own are usually not a big deal.
-As they start to accumulate over time due to lack of oversight or routine website audits, they can needlessly use up your crawl budget and leave your confused, frustrated users scratching their heads.
+As they start to accumulate over time due to lack of oversight or routine website audits, they can needlessly use up any budget you have for crawling and leave your confused, frustrated users scratching their heads.

 In this guide, we’ll break down what orphan pages are and why they harm your website’s SEO, offer different ways to find them, and give you valuable tips for how you can avoid them in the first place.

 An orphan page is a page on your website that has no links on it – neither internal nor external – and therefore can’t be accessed by users or search engine crawlers.
 They sit there, orphaned, effectively useless, and taking up space on your sitemap and your domain, unable to be accessed by either web crawlers or users.